burlachenkok/exploring-python3/python3-note.md

 * **Integers (int)**.
 The type that is used to represent integers in Python interpreter does not have any fixed number of bits.
 Instead, it has a varying size.
 In this sense, an integer has an unlimited range.
 You can practically hold as big an integer as you want until you start having problems with virtual memory in the interpreter process.

 * **Real (float).** This type represents machine-level double-precision floating point numbers.
 From Documentation: *"...there is no reason to complicate the language with two kinds of floating-point numbers..."* It's the design choice for a language.
 Of course, for people involved in scientific numerical fields, such a statement in some circumstances may be incorrect.
-However, for the purpose of interpreter maybe it is good enough.
+However, for interpreter maybe it is good enough.

 Documentation on this subject: https://docs.python.org/3.13/reference/datamodel.html